 In planning for a new JPR studio facility, JPR and SOU explored several partnerships with other campus programs in an effort to leverage the impact a new facility could create for both SOU students and the regional community.
 Following extensive program assessment, a plan has been developed to construct a new 6,600 square-foot JPR studio facility that would be part of the Oregon Center for the Arts Complex (OCA) at SOU.
 The OCA complex is the home of SOU’s academic programs in the performing arts -- theatre, music and dance/movement.
-The OCA facility will be extensively remodeled and expanded during an $11.5 million renovation that will take place in 2016.
+The OCA facility will be extensively remodeled and expanded during an $11.5 million renovation.

 The partnership between JPR and the OCA will create the following benefits:

 - It will add a dynamic new program element to the OCA as the arts and culture hub on the SOU campus.

 - It will build organizational capacity for the future growth of JPR by creating professional studios and production spaces that support higher quality programming for the community.